 - proof of current address.

-The process can take up to several months and payments will be made into your personal bank account once finalised.
+The process can take up to several months and payments will be made into your personal bank account once finalized.

 QROPS: transfer and consolidate your UK pension